 All issues relating to care need careful consideration and professional legal advice should be obtained.
 Should you have any queries regarding care and funding, please do not hesitate to contact myself or Elizabeth Power.

-For further details on the services the Tax, trusts and wills team at Paris Smith provide please click here.
+Find out more about the services the Tax, trusts and wills team at Paris Smith provide.